IPLC-Miami/booksmartly/README.md

 ---
 ## Conclusion

 BookSmartly **revolutionizes clinician appointment booking** with a **high-performance, AI-powered, and real-time platform** designed for both **patients and clinicians**.
-Utilizing **Supabase for real-time updates, authentication, and secure data management**, BookSmartly ensures **seamless reliability and ease of use**.
+BookSmartly ensures **seamless reliability and ease of use**.
 With **ML-driven clinician recommendations, intelligent queue management, Redis caching for scalability, and digital prescriptions**, BookSmartly stands as a **cutting-edge solution improving healthcare accessibility and efficiency**.

 ---